Azure/azure-cosmos-dotnet-v3/Microsoft.Azure.Cosmos.Samples/Tools/Benchmark/ARMTemplate/README.md

 This command will start the provisioning:

-1. It will create a Linux container named `cosmosdbsdkperf` and provision an image with NET Core inside an instance with the configured CPU and RAM.
+1. It will create a Linux container named `cosmosdbsdkperf` and provision an image with NET 6 inside an instance with the configured CPU and RAM.
 ![Provisioned Container Instance](./arm1.png)
 2. Clone the Azure Cosmos DB SDK repository with the required files
 3. Execute the benchmark and provide output logs